Interpreting Embedding Spaces by Conceptualization: Empirical Evaluation

-While the results reported here look promising, they are not sufficient to indicate that our goal is achieved.
+While these results look promising, they may not be sufficient to indicate that CES indeed reflects the semantics of the text according to the LLM.
 Consider the following hypothetical algorithm.
 Let $D$ be the size of the LLM embedding space.
-The algorithm selects $D$ random words from the English vocabulary and assign each to an arbitrary dimension.
-This hypothetical algorithm satisfies two requirements: Using it will always be in 100\% agreement with the original, and its generated representation will be understandable by humans.
-However, it is clear that it does not convey to humans any knowledge regrading the LLM representation.

-In the next subsections, we describe experiments with humans and with other models that support our claim that \ALG\ generates understandable representations that indeed \emph{reflect} the semantics of the LLM embedding.
+The algorithm selects $D$ random English words and assigns each to an arbitrary dimension.
+This hypothetical algorithm satisfies two requirements: Using it for the classification tasks will always be in 100\% agreement with the original (as we merely renamed the features), and its generated representation will be understandable by humans, as we use words in natural language.
+However, it is clear that it does not convey to humans any knowledge regarding the LLM representation.
+In the next subsections, we describe a novel experimental design with humans and with other models.
+This design aims to validate our assertion that \ALG\ produces comprehensible representations that genuinely capture the semantics of the LLM embedding.